Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

  ## Defensive driving

+Defensive driving in Minnesota includes following the rules of the road and taking responsibility for your actions.

+Rules of the road:
+* Be focused: Keep your eyes on the road and avoid distractions
+* Be aware of blind spots: Check your blind spots regularly
+* Slow down: Reduce your speed at intersections and when approaching hazards
+* Maintain a safe following distance: Leave enough space between you and the car ahead
+* Follow traffic rules: Obey traffic laws and signals

+Taking responsibility:
+- Recognize hazards: Be aware of potential hazards on the road
+- Read the road: Anticipate what's ahead and plan your route -React properly: Respond appropriately to hazards and situations

 ### Parking

 I cannot emphasis enough that parking should be something that feels like a second skin to you.
 You should practice it until you are so comfortable that you can do it in your sleep.
 In this section I will cover parking and the videos behind it.